Isaacdvs2/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-This dir contains more singly linked tasks
+This dir contains more singly linked tasks.
+ALX SE course